Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 Ever wondered how your browser finds websites?
 It all starts with DNS (Domain Name System).
 DNS servers are the backbone of the internet, translating human-readable domain names (like google.com) into IP addresses.

 But have you ever wondered how these translations actually work under the hood?
 By building your own DNS server, you will gain a deeper understanding of networking, protocols, and systems programming, all while sharpening your Rust skills.
-In this tutorial, we will build a simple DNS server in Rust as part of the Codecrafters DNS challenge.
+In this tutorial, we will build a simple DNS server in Rust inspired by Codecrafters DNS challenge.

 ## Why Codecrafters?